← Back to Website

 Sunagar K*, Undheim EA*, Scheib H*, Gren E*, Cochran C*, Person C*, Koludarov I, Kelln W, Hayes W, King GF, Antunes A and Fry BG

 2014.
-Intraspecific venom variation in the medically significant Southern Pacific Rattlesnake (Crotalus oreganus helleri): Biodiscovery, clinical and evolutionary implications.
+Intraspecific venom variation in the medically significant Southern Pacific Rattlesnake (Crotalus oreganus helleri).

 13